mikami520/AutoSeg4SinonasalCT/README.md

 ```
 base_dir/imagesRS/ && base_dir/labelsRS/
 ```
-### Step 2.2: Crop and Flip Data
+### Step 2.2: Crop Normalize and Flip Data (if needed)
-Crop and flip data to extract region of interest (ROI). **Notice: the images and segmentations should be co-registered.
+Crop normalize and flip data to extract region of interest (ROI). **Notice: the images and segmentations should be co-registered.
 We recommend to use the outputs of Step 2.1**
 ```
 python3 crop_flip.py
 -bp <full path of base dir>